UK Corporate Compliance Trends 2020

 Some of the poor data protection practices that were witnessed most widely include:

 - Sending emails to the wrong recipient – 23% of respondents report witnessing this, up from 17% in 2019

 - Talking about customers with friends or family or gossiping or writing personal opinions also rose from 19% to 25%

-- Leaving personal data on desks where others may see it or not disposing it in confidential waste bin fell from 28% to 24%, perhaps because of remote working
+- Leaving personal data on desks where others may see it or not disposing it in confidential waste bin fell from 28% to 24%, perhaps because of the lack of observability

 Responsible use of social media